From NKAA, Notable Kentucky African Americans Database (main entry)

-Smith, Hiram S.(born: March 24, 1860 - died: November 10, 1930) In 1913, Hiram S. Smith was the only Republican and the only African American nominee for the Hopkinsville City Council.
-He was uncontested and Smith became the 5th Ward Councilman.
-He had been in office a year when his wife, Mary Smith, died in 1915.
+Smith, Hiram S.(born: Mar.
+24, 1860 - died: Nov.
+10, 1930) In 1913, Hiram S. Smith was the only Republican and only African American nominee for the Hopkinsville City Council.
+He was uncontested and therefore became the 5th Ward Councilman.
+He had been in office a year when his wife Mary died in 1915.
 She had been ill for a time prior to her death.

-In 1914, Hiram S. Smith was named a delegate to the Negro Fraternal Congress.
-He attended the meeting that was held in Louisville, KY.
+In 1914, Smith was named a delegate to the Negro Fraternal Congress.
+He attended the meeting held in Louisville, KY.
 "The purpose of the Congress is to form an association of those colored people who are connected with secret orders to the end that benefits may be derived for the race."
 Source: "Hiram Smith honored," Hopkinsville Kentuckian, 10/13/1914, p.
 8.

-Hiram S. Smith was a stone contractor and he continued operating his business after his term as a city councilman.
+Hiram Smith was a stone contractor who continued operating his business after his term as a city councilman.
 He was also a property owner.
 In 1914, he erected an addition to a building he owned on Virginia Street near Sixth Street in Hopkinsville.
-The building was occupied by African American owned businesses, and it was hailed as a "Good Investment."
+The building was occupied by African American-owned businesses, hailed as a "Good Investment."
 Smith had purchased the business block, referred to as the Gran property, in 1909 from J. F. Ellis.

 Smith continued his involvement in community events and causes.
 In 1917, he served as a judge for precinct 7 at the Christian County voting polls.
-He had served as a precinct officer in 1912 and 1909.
-In 1918, he was among the African American men who organized a speaking campaign promoting War Stamps (WWI).
+He had served as a precinct officer in 1909 and 1912.
+In 1918, he was among the African American men who organized a speaking campaign promoting War Stamps (World War I).
 C. W. Merriweather was chairman of the campaign.
 There are many articles in the Hopkinsville newspapers that track the activities and involvements of Hiram S. Smith as a community leader and businessman.
 The newspapers are available full text in Chronicling America (free) and in the subscription database Newspapers.com (fee).

-Hiram S. smith was born in Warren County, KY, and died in Hopkinsville.
+Hiram S. smith was born in Warren County, KY and died in Hopkinsville.
 He is buried in the Cave Spring Cemetery.
-Hiram S. Smith was the son of Jacob and Rachael Smith.
+He was the son of Jacob and Rachael Smith.
 The family may have been enslaved.
-According to the U. S. Census (Ancestry), the Smith family was living in Hopkinsville in 1920 and Hiram worked at a brickyard.
+According to the U. S. Census (Ancestry), the Smith family was living in Hopkinsville in 1920 at which time Hiram worked at a brickyard.